kieranmasterton/wpurl/README.md

 Welcome to wpadmin
 ------------------

 wpadmin is a command line tool for administering Wordpress.
+It is very much still in development and more features will be added over the coming weeks.
+Please handle with extreme caution as the tool is not extensively tested in the wild.

 Version: 0.0.1